-O’Keefe sees many contemporary media as having deviated from that responsibility, focusing instead on providing opinion, and plenty of it, often without transparency.
+O’Keefe sees much contemporary media as having deviated from that responsibility, focusing instead on providing opinion, and plenty of it, often without transparency.

 In my interview with him, O’Keefe tells us why he believes the public’s right to know justifies his controversial methods, and why it’s worth the risk.

 Jan Jekielek: You describe yourself as both a muckraker and as an investigative reporter, and I wanted you to give us a bit of a picture of what these roles mean to you.

 James O’Keefe: Well, muckraking, a term I believe was coined by Ida Tarbell, is about creating righteous indignation.
 Righteous indignation is the most motivating force in politics.
 We believe at Project Veritas—and as my mentor, Andrew Breitbart, said—that politics and policy are downstream from the culture.
 So we have to inform the people, and journalism—investigative journalism—is from our vantage point, the most powerful thing you could do to expose the truth.
 I was reading a book recently, and the way they put it is that investigative journalists are the custodians of conscience, that we allow the people to formulate an idea of what is and what is not moral in a society.
 So these sorts of things are the foundation of how people are informed.
 The American system of government depends upon an informed citizenry.
 So I would submit to you that the American people are just not informed.
 It’s not that they’re not intelligent enough to make public-policy determinations, it’s just they don’t have the information necessary to make informed determinations.
 What we need is muckrakers and investigative journalists to get this information in a raw and true form, in order to help make that happen.
 That’s what I’m committed to doing, and my organization, Project Veritas, is the tip of the spear of this endeavor.